-Assessing function is now considered to be more important than assessing appearance, and that probably makes sense to most of us.
+With a wide range of normal attachment it is impossible for us to know by simply looking at a frenulum whether that baby has normal tongue movement or not.
+Assessing the mobility is the only way that we can consider an individual baby's balance of stability vs mobility.
+Assessing for tongue tie requires assessing the function of the tongue, rather than assessing how it looks (classification) and that probably makes sense to most of us.
 We would find it very odd if we visited a physiotherapist with knee pain for example and the physio looked at our knee and simply described how it looked.
 He/she may be able to see there is inflammation and swelling for example, but without checking the range of motion of the joint there is no way to know how the knee is affected.
 The tongue is no different.
 From ultrasound studies we now know much more about the function needed to breastfeed effectively, and a baby's tongue can be assessed by a trained lactation consultant (IBCLC) or healthcare professional using a gloved finger.
 The assessment should be gentle and playful and the baby should enjoy it, just as they enjoy sucking on your finger.

-This discovery that function and appearance are not necessarily linked is why the Swedish study concluded that:
+This discovery that function and appearance are not necessarily linked is why the Swedish study (Haham 2014) concluded that:

 the term "lingual frenulum" should be used for anatomical description and that the term "tongue-tie" be reserved for a lingual frenulum associated with breastfeeding difficulties in newborns.

-Many IBCLCs now prefer to refer to 'tongue restrictions' or to 'TOT' (tethered oral tissues) rather than 'tongue tie', because the phrase tongue tie has become synonymous for so many people with the presence of a frenulum.
+Many IBCLCs now prefer to refer to 'tongue restrictions' rather than 'tongue tie', because the phrase "tongue tie" has become synonymous for so many people with the presence of a frenulum.
 The picture becomes increasingly complicated as more recent work in the field suggests that even when a tongue is restricted, it does not necessarily need to have a surgical intervention.
-A tongue can seem to have impaired function due to other structural issues like muscle tightness from birth.
+Since fascia forms a continuous layer throughout much of the body, the tongue may have impaired function due to other structural issues e.g. muscle tightness/interventions from birth.
 Releasing the tension can solve the functional problem.
-This is a complex area and I will delve into it in the future blog but for now what I want to get across is the importance of realising that having a frenulum is normal and does not always mean your baby is tongue tied.
+This is a complex area covered in more detail in the 2nd Tongue Tie blog but for now what I want to get across is the importance of realising that having a frenulum is normal and does not always mean your baby is tongue tied.

 If you are concerned about your baby's frenulum contact a breatfeeding counsellor or lactation consultant to talk things through.
 Breastfeeding is a skill that both we and our babies need to learn together and it can take a few weeks to get the hang of things and to start working well together.
 The first few days can be hard, there can be some temporary pain even when things are going ok (my previous blog on this), and pain can linger on when the latch isn't quite right regardless of a frenulum.
 In fact one study found that 92% of mums encountered problems or pain in the early days.
 If tongue-tie incidence is below 10% then most mums must have issues due to other factors.
 Growth spurts, changes in milk supply and the normal fussy periods can make things more complicated.
 The symptoms associated with a tongue tie (e.g. clicking, pain, slow weight gain, reflux etc) can also be caused by other issues and in most cases changing positioning, getting a deep latch or working on your breastfeeding management can resolve problems.
 Snipping a normal frenulum won't resolve any breastfeeding issues and causes an unnecessary procedure to a baby, so checking other steps first makes sense.